Bipolar disorder blogs are often written by mental health professionals and people who are living with the condition.

 Posts on Pax Nortona include being yourself in a world trying to make you like everyone else, what Joel would want to say in his next job interview, and how people reacted when first told about Joel's bipolar disorder and how he feels now about those days.

-Bipolar Beat covers subject matter such as the shifting perspective on bipolar drugs and weight gain, what the difference is between manic and hyperactive, and steps to sleeping better with bipolar disorder.
+Bipolar Beat covers subject matter such as the shifting perspective on drugs for treating bipolar disorder and weight gain, what the difference is between manic and hyperactive, and steps to sleeping better with bipolar disorder.